The full car drivetrain simulation of the

 Engine block, configured as spark-ignition type.
 The block

-or mechanical rotational, connections in this model.
+the driveline, or mechanical rotational, connections in this model.

 Simscape Driveline allows you to create complex, custom engine models.
 Several important engine features to consider in a complex model are:

-Distinguishing steady-state behavior from engine start up, when the engine speed-engine torque function has not yet reached its maximum possible envelope
+Distinguishing steady-state behavior from engine start-up, when the engine speed-engine torque function has not yet reached its maximum possible envelope

 Details of mechanical power production, such as air-fuel compression and combustion